Rodeo cowboys are widely considered to be among the most talented and versatile athletes in professional sports.

 The ones who possess those athletic qualities can usually manage, at least a few times, to ride a 1,000-pound bull for eight seconds while holding only to a rope looped around the animal's midsection.

 The determination and athletic ability of the professional rodeo cowboy has not gone unnoticed.
-In 2005, television will again showcase some of the nation's top cowboys competing in rodeos around the country.
+National television continues to showcase some of the nation's top cowboys competing in rodeos around the country.
 CBS, ESPN, ESPN2 and OutdoorLife Network will televise day-to-day coverage of several championship events.

 TV viewership of professional rodeo was estimated last year at more than 60 million people.

 But watching the action on television is nothing compared to seeing it live.
-So, come out to the 121st World's Oldest Continuous Rodeo and see master athletes in their element Aug.
-19, 20 and 21 at the Payson Event Center.
+So, come out to the Gary Hardt Memorial Rodeo and see master athletes in their element May 18 and May 19 at the Payson Event Center.

 For more information, call the Rim Country Regional Chamber of Commerce, (928) 474-4515.